 Every maintenance practice that you do for your lawn has an impact on the health of the grass, and normally with good lawn care methods, you can keep the grass healthy, less stressed and less susceptible to disease.

-Question for the week: Have you ever top dressed your home lawn?
+Question of the week: Have you ever experienced a lawn disease?

 By Kimberly Bell